rybussell/TheFallenImmortals/README.md

-##Update Jan 18, 2019
+<b><font size=18>Update Jan 18, 2019</font></b><br /><br />

-The Good News: I've officially updated the game to work with PHP 7.
+<b>The Good News:</b> I've officially updated the game to work with PHP 7.
 I am able to log into the system, view popups, etc. <br />
-The Bad News: There is a LOT of work to do.
+<b>The Bad News:</b> There is a LOT of work to do.
+This is not unexpected.
 It's ugly, many things aren't working AT all.
 The database needs some serious reconfiguring.
 As someone that was not involved with this game initially, it's a LOT of reading through code and trying to figure out what the original author was trying to do and making it work properly with the new PHP/MySQL releases.

 I don't plan to release the updates to get it working on PHP 7 yet, but if you're interested in maybe getting this game back functional, please reach out to me and let's see what we can figure out!